AAAAAAAAA9a/tarkov_app/README.md

 - Load screenshots with embedded coordinates from Escape from Tarkov
 - Display player positions on interactive SVG maps with animated indicators
 - Support for all official Tarkov maps (Customs, Factory, Woods, Shoreline, Interchange, Reserve, Labs, Lighthouse, Streets of Tarkov)
-- Pan and zoom functionality with smooth animations and reset view option
+- Pan functionality with smooth movement
 - Coordinate history tracking with timestamp logging
 - Dark and light theme support
 - Modern UI with customtkinter